-To master a language you need a lot of practice.
+To learn Russian language you need a lot of practice.
 Language exchange is a natural, free, and a more effective way to learn and practice a foreign language than many other popular methods, like taking classes or watching movies.

 On the other hand, reading your pen pal’s message is also a wonderful opportunity to learn the real spoken language, with its “incorrect” grammar, informal expressions and slang.